 I felt God’s prompting back in 2005 to go back to school.
 I got a Bachelor of Science in Social Science and Human Services from Mercer University, and then got a Master’s Degree in Family Therapy, and went on to get licensed by the state of my residence.

-I have been practicing for several years at a counseling center attached to a church, and more recently, I have felt called to expand my borders.
+I have been practicing for several years at a counseling center attached to a church, and more recently, I have felt called to expand my borders and have now transitioned to life coaching online.
 Yep.
-In one sense, I’m terrified.
-In another sense, I’m at complete peace.
-I closed my private practice therapy doors and I’m now offering life and relationship coaching services ONLINE for women and couples.
+In one sense, it terrified me but in another sense, I had complete peace.
+I’m now offering life and relationship coaching services ONLINE for women and couples.

-Another big change is that the Lord has put some great ideas in my heart for a few products that I’m creating.
-The first one is Your Marriage Retreat Online, which will be released on Februarty 1, 2018!
-I’m so excited!
+Another big change is that the Lord has put some great ideas in my heart for a few products that I have been creating.
+The first one is called Your Marriage Retreat Online: 7 Date Nights to a Thriving Marriage, which was released in 2018!
+And there is more to come so you will want to subscribe to my email list so that you will stay in the loop.

 These are all big steps for me and lots of change for my entire family, but I am so stinking excited about it.